abcxyz/terraform-modules/README.md

 terraform-docs .
 ```

-By default, docs won't be show.
+By default, docs won't be shown.
 To add a new module, you will need to create a
 `.terraform-docs.yml` file in the modules directory.

 <!-- BEGIN_TF_DOCS -->